-An 11 year-old biracial kid growing up in “the hood” secretly dreams of trick-or-treating as Wonder Woman for Halloween.
+An 11 year-old biracial kid growing up in “the hood” secretly dreams of trick-or-treating as a female super hero for Halloween.

 JAVIER MOLINA (CO CREATOR / DIRECTOR / PRODUCER) was born in Puerto Rico and raised in New Jersey.
 He received his MFA in directing from Pace University and is a Lifetime Member of the Actors Studio in NYC .
 In 2010 Javier was chosen to work as a directing observer in the Playwrights Horizons production of Bruce Norris’ Clybourne Park, directed by Tony Winner, Pam Mackinnon.
 Javier was also chosen as a member of the 2010 Lincoln Center Theater Director's Lab.
 Recent directing credits include: 2016 Best Director, 120 Hour Film Festival, The Actors Studio production of Motherfucker With The Hat and 2nd Unit on Bobby Moresco's Bent.Recently Javier was awarded the “Emerging Artist Award” presented to him by Academy Award Winner Estelle Parsons on behalf of the Theatre Hall of Fame in New York City.